stavros1samaras/web-foundations/javascript/Objects/Map.md

 |---|---|---|---|
 | `new Map()` | Creates a new Map | `new Map([["a",1],["b",2]])` | `Map(2) {"a" => 1, "b" => 2}` |

-> Note: Map has almost no static methods besides the constructor.

----

 ## Instance Methods (Prototype)